Also available in Digital Download (Spanish) and DVD Format (English),

-Clips in this Volume:
+Videos in this Volume:

 The fungus Mycosphaerella graminicola (anamorph: Septoria tritici) causes Septoria leaf blotch of wheat.
 The life cycle of this pathogen is illustrated in photo-like 3D animations and real-image video sequences – from the development of the primary sexual stage, Mycosphaerella graminicola, to the maturation of the asexually formed pycnospores.
 Splashes of rain carry the pycnospores to adjacent and next-higher leaves which, if they are sufficiently wet, are thus infected.
 However, the first symptoms of Septoria leaf blotch appear only after a typical latency period of around 28 days.